Spotted Dove

 Geography

-Spotted doves are widely distributed.
-Its native area is southern Asia, from Sri Lanka and India, east to south China, and southwest Asia.
-They have been introduced to the United States, in the California area (Los Angeles), as well as Australia, Indonesia, and New Zealand.
-In all these areas, their range is expanding.
-The Spotted dove is often found near human habitation, and they live in mountains, open woodlands, scrub, farmland, gardens, and urban areas.
+Spotted doves are widely distributed in southern Asia, from Sri Lanka and India, east to south China, and southwest Asia.
+These birds are often found near human habitation, and they live in mountains, open woodlands, scrub, farmland, gardens, and urban areas.
 In India, they prefer moister regions.

 Climate zones